 D.1.8 Use a statistical test For example, calculating a non-parametric test of differences using data from a given experiment.
 D.1.9 Make order of magnitude For example, estimating the mean test score for calculations a large number of participants on the basis of the total overall score.
 D.1.10 Distinguish between levels For example, stating the level of of measurement measurement (nominal, ordinal or interval) that has been used in a study.
 D.1.11 Know the characteristics of For example, being presented with a set of normal and skewed scores from an experiment and being asked to distributions indicate the position of the mean (or median, or mode).
 D.1.12 Select an appropriate For example, selecting a suitable inferential statistical test test for a given practical investigation and explaining why the chosen test is appropriate.
 D.1.13 Use statistical tables to For example, using an extract from determine significance statistical tables to say whether or not a given observed value is significant at the 0.05 level of significance for a one-tailed test.
-D.1.14 Understand measures of For example, explaining why the standard dispersion, including deviation might be a more useful measure of standard deviation and dispersion for a given set of scores e.g. where D 4 45 range there is an outlying score.
-D.1.15 Understand the differences For example, explaining now a given qualitative between qualitative and measure (for example, an interview transcript) D 1 16 Linderstand the difference For example, stating whether data collected by D.1.10 between primary and a researcher dealing directly with participants is secondary data a researcher dealing directly with participalits is Secondary data primary or secondary data.
-D.2 - al gebra D.2.1 Understand and use the For example, expressing the outcome of an symbols: =, <, <<, >>, >, ∞, inferential test in the conventional form by ~. stating the level of significance at the 0.05 level or 0.01 level by using symbols appropriately.
+D.1.14 Understand measures of For example, explaining why the standard dispersion, including deviation might be a more useful measure of standard deviation and dispersion for a given set of scores e.g. where D 4 4 5 range there is an outlying score.
+D.1.15 Understand the differences For example, explaining how a given qualitative between qualitative and measure (for example, an interview transcript) D.1.16 quantitative data Understand the difference might be converted into quantitative data.
+For example, stating whether data collected by D.1.10 between primary and a researcher dealing directly with participants is secondary data primary or secondary data.
+Secondary data primary or secondary data.
+D.2 - al D.2 - algebra D.2.1 Understand and use the For example, expressing the outcome of an symbols: =, <, <<, >>, ∞ , ~. stating the level of significance at the 0.05 level I or 0.01 level by using symbols appropriately.

-D.2.2 Substitute numerical For example, inserting the appropriate values into algebraic values from a given set of data into the equations using formula for a statistical test e.g. inserting appropriate units for the N value (for the number of scores) into physical quantities the Chi Square formula.
+D.2.2 Substitute numerical values into algebraic equations using appropriate units for physical quantities For example, inserting the appropriate values from a given set of data into the formula for a statistical test e.g. inserting the N value (for the number of scores) into the Chi Square formula.
 D.2.3 Solve simple algebraic For example, calculating the degrees of equations freedom for a Chi Square test.
-D.3 - graphs D.3.1 Translate information For example, using a set of numerical data (a between graphical, set of scores) from a record sheet to construct a numerical and algebraic bar graph. forms D.3.2 Plot two variables from For example, sketching a scatter diagram using experimental or other data two sets of data from a correlational investigation.
+D.3 - graphs D.3.1 Translate information between graphical, numerical and algebraic forms For example, using a set of numerical data (a set of scores) from a record sheet to construct a bar graph.
+D.3.2 Plot two variables from experimental or other data For example, sketching a scatter diagram using two sets of data from a correlational investigation.

-© Crown copyright 2015
+© Crown copyright 2014